Seif-Ibrahim1/DataStructures-Algorithms/README.md

 - Binary Search Tree (BST)
 - AVL Tree
 - Min Heap
-- Each implementation is provided as a separate C++ file, along with a brief explanation of the data structure or algorithm and its key operations.

 ## Contributions
 Contributions to this repository are welcome!
 If you have any improvements, bug fixes, or additional data structures/algorithms that you would like to contribute, please follow these steps: